Lemmana/csharp_console/README.md

 The process of the C# sample application is as follows:

-1. Sign into your account at https://api.lemmana.com and upload the included Test.pdf to be used for training.
+1. Sign into your account.
 Select the document to view it.
 In the classification section on the right select Add to add a new classification.
 Enter Address Change into the Name field.
 In the Entities section click add and enter Account Number into the Name field.
 Click the back arrow to go back to the classification edit view and then click the back arrow to go back to the data entry view.
 Click into the Account Number field and then click on the account number in the document view.
 From the menu select the Training item.
 Click the Test button and you should see the classification and extraction results for Test.pdf.
 Click the Train button to update the production training model.
 2. Please ensure you have the correct token and you have a valid account.
 Please also note that a certificate is also supplied in the application for use of HTTPS.
 All communication must use HTTPS for security purposes.
 3. A sample PDF file is included with the application in the TestFiles folder.
 The sample application attempts to upload this PDF document.
 If upload succeeds, a JSON response is returned.
 This JSON response is de-serialized into model objects.
 These contain the document name, the document ID in the system, classification name and the extracted entities obtained from the document by Lemmana.
 NOTE: Please ensure you have setup the required classifications you wish to use ahead of time using the Lemmana web interface or web API.
 4. Next, the application queries Lemmana to get a list of all the files within the system.
 The returned JSON response is de-serialized into model objects.
 These objects contain the document names, system IDs, classification and extracted entities from Lemmana.